danielballan/personal-blog/content/posts/2020-11-25-soap-bubbles.md

 This is one of the simpler recipes---in terms of ingredients and process---and it gives me results about as good as I remember from my childhood with Old Dawn.
+The source, which is more detailed, is linked below.
+It is credited to Edward Spiegel.

 ## Ingredients